smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: _automatic based on chain ID_

 The default gas price to use when submitting transactions to the blockchain.
-Will be overridden by the in-built BlockHistoryEstimator if enabled, and may be increased if gas bumping is enabled.
+Will be overridden by the in-built BlockHistoryEstimator if enabled, and might be increased if gas bumping is enabled.

 Can be used with the `chainlink setgasprice` to be updated while the node is still running.